facorread/resetAllSlides/README.md

       With .Slides(I)
         .SlideShowTransition.EntryEffect = ppEffectNone ' Remove the slide transition
         ' .FollowMasterBackground = msoTrue ' Most probably unneccessary.
+        Do
+          ContinueIteration = False
           For J = .Shapes.Count To 1 Step -1
             With .Shapes(J)
               If (.HasTextFrame) Then
                 If (.TextFrame2.HasText) Then
                   With .TextFrame2.TextRange
                     .ParagraphFormat.IndentLevel = 1 ' Format all paragraphs as first level with no indentation
                     For K = .Lines.Count To 1 Step -1
                       If (.Lines(K, 1).Text = vbCr) Then
                         .Lines(K, 1).Delete ' Delete all empty lines
                       End If
                     Next K
                   End With
                 End If
               End If
               Select Case .Type
                 Case msoMedia
                   .Delete ' Delete all media objects altogether Case msoLine
                   .Line.ForeColor.RGB = vbWhite ' Set all shape lines to 3pt solid white
                   .Line.Weight = 3
+                Case msoGroup
+                  .Ungroup
+                  ContinueIteration = True
+                  Exit For
                 Case msoTable, msoPlaceholder
                 Case Else
                   If (.Line.Visible <> msoFalse) Then ' Only borders not previously marked as invisible .Line.Visible = msoFalse ' No border
                   End If
               End Select
             End With
           Next J
+        Loop While (ContinueIteration)
         For J = .TimeLine.MainSequence.Count To 1 Step -1
           .TimeLine.MainSequence(J).Delete ' Delete all animations
         Next J